 I spent most of my life in Predominantly White Institutions, and have continued to be taught almost exclusively by white educators, some of whom were horrific, and a handful of whom showed me that it is possible for white individuals to work against white supremacy.
 I watch my very polite white friends having a variety of reactions to the country they’ve suddenly realized they live in (welcome!), and plenty have reached out to me with questions and concerns, which I suppose is better than not doing so.

-Ultimately, though, it’s clear that, unlike most racialized folks who are simply being burdened with white feelings, I actually have chosen to study whiteness as a scholar, and I am well-situated to effectively teach white adults about whiteness, anti-blackness, racism, and making gradual, lasting progress towards the dismantling of white supremacy both in the world and, just as importantly, inside of themselves.
+Ultimately, though, it’s clear that, unlike most racialized folks who are simply being burdened with white feelings, I actually have chosen to study whiteness as a scholar, and I am well-situated to effectively teach interested adults about whiteness, anti-blackness, racism, and making gradual, lasting progress towards the dismantling of white supremacy both in the world and, just as importantly, inside of themselves.

 I have chosen to do this work for my son’s sake.
 I hope you will choose to work with me to learn how you can play a part in dismantling white supremacy and destroying anti-Blackness.